Firefighters turning corner in northern California's big Rocky blaze

 More than 13,000 people remained under evacuation orders or advisories in the fire zone, which spans parts of three counties in the rural ranch lands 110 miles north of San Francisco.
 Smoke from the blaze has been visible as far away as the Napa wine-making region 80 miles to the south.

-Governor Jerry Brown, who declared a state of emergency last week, planned to visit a ranch at the edge of the fire zone on Thursday to be briefed by Cal Fire commanders.
+Governor Jerry Brown, who declared a state of emergency last week, visited the perimeter of the fire zone on Thursday.

 How the Rocky Fire ignited on July 29 was still undetermined, but the blaze is one of more than two dozen conflagrations that erupted across the state during the past two weeks, many of them following a flurry of dry lightning strikes.

 The fires have been fed by thickets of chaparral, scrub oak and timber left desiccated from four years of severe drought.
-Drought conditions have stoked extraordinary wildfire activity this summer in several other Western states as well, including Oregon, Washington, Idaho and Alaska.
+Drought conditions have stoked extraordinary wildfire activity this summer in other Western states, including Oregon, Washington, Idaho and Alaska.

-Cooler, moister weather early this week in California helped firefighters gain control over several smaller blazes on Wednesday, reducing the number of major active wildfires from 23 to 19 overnight, Berlant said.

-The Rocky Fire is by far the biggest and most destructive in California this season, more than twice as large as the year’s previous record-holder, a 31,000-acre blaze in San Bernardino County east of Los Angeles in June.

-Reporting and writing by Steve Gorman from Los Angeles; Editing by Cynthia Osterman
+Reporting and writing by Steve Gorman from Los Angeles; additional reporting by Mary Wisniewski in Chicago; Editing by Cynthia Osterman and Nick Macfie